Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

 Since we already ran the `SAYHELLO` task, it completed without error, and the task directory with the matching unique ID exists, these previous results are used as the process results.

+!!! note

+    The `-resume` flag was used in the step to demonstrate Nextflow's caching feature.
+    This will be used extensively later in Part 2.

 ## 1.4.4 Publishing outputs

 By default, all files created by processes exist only inside the `work` directory.
 When we have